AMKorn/68K-Game/README.md

 * Push down to place a platform on your location and space to destroy all the placed platforms.
 * Added levels base so adding further levels is easier.
 * Level progression
-* Added song by HeatleyBros (https://www.youtube.com/channel/UCsLlqLIE-TqDq3lh5kU2PeA)
+* Added songs by HeatleyBros (https://www.youtube.com/channel/UCsLlqLIE-TqDq3lh5kU2PeA) and soundFX
 * Enemies
 * Lives system
 * Pause menu